rsingh16/Project_Lockfree-Linkedlist/README.md

 This is the master branch.
 If your machine is a 32 bit machine, then use the 32 bit repo.
 Choose x64 branch for a 64 bit machine.

+Code takes number of insertions as an argument

 # Project_Lockfree-Linkedlist